mmhs013/pyHomogeneity/Paper/paper.md

 The maximum absulate value of $S(k)$ is referred to as the probable change-point at $k$-th data.
 [@buishand1982some] proposed four different methods to check the statistical significance of this homogeneity test.
 These four methods are -

-**_Q test:_**  In this method, calculate $Q$ as using the equation below and estimate critical values for the test statistic using the given table by [@buishand1982some] or using Monte Carlo simulation.
+**_Q test:_**  In this method, calculate $Q$ as using the equation below and estimate critical values for the test statistic using the given table by Buishand [@buishand1982some] or using Monte Carlo simulation.

 \begin{equation*}
 Q = \frac{ \max(S(k))}{ \sqrt{n} }
 \end{equation*}

-**_Range test:_** In this method, calculate the range $R$ using the equation below and estimate critical values for the test-statistic using given table by [@buishand1982some] or using Monte Carlo simulation.
+**_Range test:_** In this method, calculate the range $R$ using the equation below and estimate critical values for the test-statistic using given table by Buishand [@buishand1982some] or using Monte Carlo simulation.

 \begin{equation*}
 R = \frac{ \max(S(k)) - \min(S(k))}{ \sqrt{n} }